for Veterans and the Public

 He attended medical school at Columbia University College of Physicians and Surgeons in New York City, and received internal medicine training at Columbia and Massachusetts General Hospital in Boston.
 He completed Gastroenterology fellowship training at UCSF in 2001, and has been on the faculty since that time.

 Dr. Peiperl is the former director of the UCSF Center for HIV Information at the San Francisco VA.
 He has authored print and online reviews on a variety of topics in HIV/AIDS, and serves on the editorial board of the Journal of Acquired Immune Deficiency Syndromes.
 He is active in HIV vaccine research and in clinical education.
 A graduate of the UCSF School of Medicine and residency program in internal medicine, he has been working in HIV research, care, and education for the past 20 years.

 Susa Coffey, MD

-Dr. Coffey is Associate Professor at UCSF Medical Center and Attending Physician, at the Positive Health Program, San Francisco General Hospital.
+Dr. Coffey is Professor of Medicine in the HIV/AIDS Division at UCSF Medical Center and San Francisco General Hospital.
 As the Medical Editor at the UCSF Center for HIV Information, she develops HIV-related educational and training materials for domestic and international use.
 These resources include clinical manuals, training modules, training slide sets, curricula, and clinical support tools.
 She also is involved in training medical residents and medical students in the care persons with HIV infection.
 Her interests include antiretroviral therapy, primary care of persons with HIV/AIDS, and underserved populations.